sosiristseng/sosiristseng.github.io/docs/julia/setup-julia.md

 end
 ```

-Or run the following heredoc (in Linux) to setup the two files at once
+Or run the following heredoc (in Linux) to create the two files at once

 ```sh
 mkdir -p ~/.julia/config/ && cat >  ~/.julia/config/startup.jl << END
 try